-■ Theology Program Chair: Dr. Patrick Hall Mission The Department of Philosophy and Theology strives to advance the dialogue between faith and reason through the study of philosophy, scripture, liturgy, Church history, and Christian morality.
-Outcomes - Critically evaluate the dialogue between faith and reason. - Articulate Christian values and their application to human life. - Demonstrate an understanding of servant leadership as reflected In the Christian scriptures and the Benedictine tradition. - Analyze and evaluate philosophical and theological issues.
-Major in Theology:
+THE 110, 112; 208 or 220; two 300 level theology courses offered by the University of Mary This program is also offered at the University of Mary Tempe site in a collaborative relationship with Arizona State University in Tempe, AZ.
+Course descriptions are listed after the Theology program.
+Theology Program Outcomes Critically evaluate the dialogue between faith and reason. - Articulate Christian values and their application to human life. - Demonstrate an understanding of servant leadership as reflected In the Christian scriptures and the Benedictine tradition. - Analyze and evaluate philosophical and theological issues. ■ Major in Theology:

-Requirements for a theology major include: - (1) 40 semester credits in theology, at least 24 of them upper division - (2) One theology course must be THE 429. - (3) 12 semester credits of philosophy, at least eight of them upper division.
-Recommended: 1) Two years of a foreign language, 2) eight hours above the 100-level in communications, English, or education; and 3) for those considering a pre-seminary program, a minor in philosophy.
-Minor in Religious Education:
+40 semester credits in theology, one of which must be THE 429, at least 24 credits must be upper division; 12 semester credits in philosophy, at least eight credits must be upper division; ALU 499 Recommended: 1) Two years of a foreign language, 2) eight credits above the 100-level in communications, English, or education; and 3) for those considering a pre-seminary program, a minor in philosophy.
+Minor in Theology: